wp-plugins/rublon/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Rublon can now also serve as an additional authentication factor for any other authentication method
+* Rublon can now also serve as an additional factor for any other authentication method, e.g. social login through Facebook
 * Core Rublon libraries updated

 = 1.2.1 =